xdev-software/oidc-server-mock/README.md

-# OpenId Connect Server Mock
+# OpenId Connect Server Mock - XDEV Edition

 > [!NOTE]
 > This is a fork of [Soluto/oidc-server-mock](https://github.com/Soluto/oidc-server-mock)